updatepolitics/map/README.md

 # Update Politics Website

-We are collecting data about *innovative forms of political participation*.
+We are collecting data about innovative forms of political participation.

 ## Development